neelsmith/GreekSyntax.jl/docs/src/structures.md

 # Working with sentences, verbal expressions and tokens

-The `GreekSyntax` package includes many functions documented in the API listing on this site for working with annotations about sentences, verbal expressions and tokens.
-This page highlights a few functions to relate annotations to each other, such as:
+The `GreekSyntax` package includes many functions documented in the API page on this site.
+This page highlights a few functions relating annotations to each other in the hierarchy of sentences, verbal expressions, and tokens

-- finding verbal expressions belonging to a particular sentence
-- finding tokens belonging to a particular sentence or verbal expression
-- finding information about the sentence or verbal expression a particular token belongs to

-## Organizing material by sentence
+## Sentence

-Find verbal expressions belonging to a particular sentence with the `groupsforsentences` function:
+Find verbal expressions belonging to a particular sentence:

 ```@example struct
 s1 = sentences[1]